Heading to Singapore? We share the perfect 3-day Singapore Itinerary – including where to stay in Singapore & best things to do in Singapore.

-If you want to feel the multicultural of Singapore this is where to do it.
+If you want to feel multicultural of Singapore this is where to do it.
 You get to experience three countries in one.
-In Clarke Quay you can walk lazily by the river and take advantage of the many happy hour offers.
+In Clarke Quay, you can walk lazily by the river and take advantage of the many happy hour offers.

-Walking around is a great way to start the first day in a new place, see the city on your own.
+Walking around is a great way to start the first day in a new place, and see the city on your own.
 You get to go exactly where you want to when you want to.

 No Singapore itinerary is complete without a meal stop at a hawker center.
-A hawker is someone who sells food, and in a hawker center you can find tons of food stands.
+A hawker is someone who sells food, and in a hawker center, you can find tons of food stands.
 You will be able to find a huge selection of food.
 Singapore is famous for its food, and it is the perfect place for foodies.
 In 2013 TripAdvisor awarded Singapore “street food city of the year”.
 Remember to try the amazing Singapore crab.
-The hawker centres are also great for your wallet.
+The hawker centers are also great for your wallet.
 Eating out in Singapore is not ideal for most budgets, but hawker food is a great option.
-Th prices for a meal and a soft drink usually comes to around 5 Singapore Dollars.
+The prices for a meal and a soft drink usually comes to around 5 Singapore Dollars.

-Every night there is a free light show at gardens by the bay.
+Every night there is a free light show at Gardens by the bay.
 Again totally free.
 Gardens by the Bay is a 101 hectares garden.
 Singapore has a huge focus on being a “green” city, there are tons of parks and green spots all over the country.
-So many that the city is known as the garden city, and that for good reason as it consists of 50 major parks and 4 nature reservoirs.
+So many that the city is known as the garden city, and that is for good reason as it consists of 50 major parks and 4 nature reservoirs.